-Pass-through.
-Overall, unconditional comovents do not allow us to discriminate between the CRRA and the EZ setting, as both models produce results that lie within the empirical ranges.
-This conclusion changes when we focus on conditional responses and, in particular, on our pass-through index.
-When we compare countries of similar size, i.e., US versus the remaining G7 countries, only the model with EZ preferences generates a pass-through of 50%, as in the data.
+a pass-through of 50%, as in the data.
 This result is particularly relevant because it is obtained with a simultaneous response of the current account that replicates that observed in the data, as shown in figure 2.
-Under CRRA preferences, instead, the pass-through is very limited, as volatility news are not an independent determinant of risk-sharing motives.
+Under CRRA preferences, however, the pass-through is very limited, as volatility news shocks are not an independent determinant of risk-sharing motives.